- Even in minor car accidents, you may be able to seek compensation from the at-fault driver or their insurance company.

 - Because in-depth investigations are not common for minor accidents, at-fault drivers may be more likely to lie about what happened.

-- Before accepting any compensation offers from an insurance carrier, it is usually wise to discuss it with a personal injury attorney who can help ensure it covers the full costs of your damages.
+- Before accepting any compensation offers from an insurance carrier, it is usually wise to discuss it with a car accident lawyer who can help ensure it covers the full costs of your damages.

 Minor accidents can be more costly than they initially appear to be, and the costs can add up quickly.
 If you’ve been in a minor car accident, you may be wondering if it’s possible to sue the at-fault driver to recover money for the costs incurred.
 Luckily, the size of an accident is not what determines if you can recover money for damages.

 If another driver’s neglectful or unsafe behavior causes an accident, then you may have a legal claim, regardless of how extreme the accident seems.
 Here’s how to proceed with a case for a minor car accident.

 If you suffered a minor injury in a car crash, you might believe the costs associated with treatment may not add up to much.
 However, healthcare in the U.S. can be expensive, no matter what.

 For instance, minor back pain from a fender bender can result in numerous and costly chiropractor visits.
 Even one medical exam in the emergency room can easily be easily $500 to $1,000.
 Any time spent at urgent care or your family doctor can quickly add up to thousands of dollars in medical bills, too.

 What seems like a relatively minor injury may also linger and never truly heal, leading to chronic pain and suffering.
 These conditions may include:

 - Shoulder pain

 Of course, there are plenty of other injuries you may be able to recover compensation for if you are suffering from pain related to a minor car accident.